mummer4/mummer/README.md

 MUMmer package.

 ## DESCRIPTION
-MUMmer is a system for rapidly aligning genome and proteing sequences.
+MUMmer is a system for rapidly aligning genome and protein sequences.
 The current version (release 4.x) can find all 20 base pair maximal exact matches between two bacterial genomes of ~5 million base pairs each in 20 seconds, using 90 MB of memory, on a typical 1.8 GHz Linux desktop computer.
 MUMmer handles the 100s